 Autoimmune Progesterone Dermatitis

-Autoimmune progesterone dermatitis is a rare disease where rash occurs cyclically in luteal phase or late menstrual phase of menstrual cycle.
+Autoimmune progesterone dermatitis is a rare disease where rash occurs cyclically in the luteal phase or late menstrual phase of the menstrual cycle.
 Autoimmune progesterone dermatitis can also present during pregnancy.

 A 37-year-old female farmer presented with a history of an extensive and pruritic rash on and off for 1 year.
 She had previously been treated with topical and oral steroids, antihistamines and antifungals, with temporary relief.
 She had three children, her menses were normal and there was no history of rash during pregnancy.